- Skype is an instant messaging application with millions of users worldwide.

 What causes Skype error: Can’t access your sound card?

-What to do if Skype can’t access your sound card
+How to I fix Skype can’t access your sound card error?

 For Windows 8 and older versions: